happycollision/jekyll.happycollision.com/src/pages/2025/01/05/rethinking-ci-cd.md

 assume we mean "automatic testing and deployment based on codebase version control state."

-Anecdotally, I've noticed more and more companies and projects move to CI/CD in the past 10 to 15 years, probably because the tools we use to set up these deployment pipelines have become cheaper and easier to manage.
+Anecdotally, I've noticed more and more companies and projects move away from "manual" deployments to CI/CD in the past 10 to 15 years, probably because the tools we use to set up these deployment pipelines have become cheaper and easier to manage.
 But just like any hammer, you have to make sure you are using it on actual nails.

 CI/CD is good for consistent, pre-tested, leisurely deployments.
 CI/CD is often configured very poorly for speed and emergency scenarios.
 But you don't always